Every now and again I’ll get asked to give a presentation at some industry event or another, or to write a blog article.

 The King’s New Clothes

 If you’re a conference organizer, or in charge of a publication, there’s a problem that you tend to run into time and again.
-The problem is that, more often than not, your presenter pitches themselves as some kind of bleeding-edge industry oracle who spouts out whatever flavor-of-the-month product, methodology / process / whatever.
-They’ll use big words and seemingly-inappropriate metaphors to describe something (doesn’t actually matter what).
-Maybe they’ll be a weird-looking graph in there somewhere that no-one understands but looks kind of cool.
+The problem lies with all those presenters that pitch themselves as some kind of bleeding-edge industry oracle, spouting-out the current flavor-of-the-month product, methodology/process/whatever.
+They’ll use big words and seemingly inappropriate metaphors to describe something (doesn’t actually matter what).
+Or maybe they’ll be some weird-looking graph in their slide deck somewhere that looks kind of cool, but no-one really understands.

-However it’s dressed-up, the punchline is that someone’s given airtime to an idea or position that gives the impression of being a chapter ahead of where you and I are in the book that all of us are reading.
+However it’s dressed-up, the punchline is that someone’s given airtime to an idea or position in such a way to gives the impression that they’re a chapter ahead of where you and I are in the book that all of us are reading.

-It’s only when the cabaret’s over, with everyone retreated to safety of the bar, are we treated to opinion.
-However the very people who will question a speaker’s presentation when there’s a gin and tonic in their hand, are only too happy to rate the presentation highly on the conference feedback form.
-As a result, the speaker’s presentation is seen as being held in high regard, leading to more gigs – and we’re back at the beginning again.
+It’s only when the cabaret’s over, when the video projector’s turned off and everyone has retreated to safety of the bar, are we treated to real, raw opinion.
+However the very people who will question a speaker’s presentation when there’s a gin and tonic in their hand seem to be only too happy to rate the same presentation highly on the conference feedback form.
+As a result the speaker’s presentation is seen as being held in high regard, which in turn leads to them being invited to more gigs – and we’re back at the beginning again.

 Fresh Minds, Fresh Faces, Fresh Thinking